Check the etcd prerequisites page for a step by step installation of etcd.

-The Etcd startup parameters
+The etcd startup parameters

 initial-advertise-peer-urls specify the addresses etcd clients or other etcd

 members should use to contact the etcd server.
-The advertised addresses must be
+The advertised addresses must

-can connect successfully.
+it can connect successfully.
 Do not advertise addresses like

 0.0.0.0 for a production setup since these addresses are unreachable from